prajjawal-kansara/prajjawal-kansara/README.md

 <hr>
 <img align ="right" src="https://media.tenor.com/fOD0TBLKQg8AAAAj/spider-man-no-way-home-marvel-studios.gif" width="100">

-- 🌱 I’m currently focused on adapting new skills.
+- I like combining my technical knowledge with design to make beautiful and efficient applications.

-- 👯 I’m looking to collaborate on Projects.
+- I aim to build scalable and efficient software while providing engaging and flawless user experiences.

-- 💬 Ask me about coding, errors, Cyber Security, Logic Building, and Complex Problems.
+- Always exploring new **technologies** to push the boundaries of **software architecture**.

-- ⚡ Fun fact: Always forget to save files.
+- Fun fact: I’ve lost count of how many times I’ve coded for hours, only to forget to save the file!
 <br>